If you haven’t read our Ultimate Guide to Travelling Europe, here’s the short version…

 If you’re looking to save money and you aren’t short of time, it might be worth seeking out slower journeys so that you can avoid paying for reservations on certain routes – plus, you might get an awesome view!

 When we book trips for our customers, we work out the most cost and time efficient way to do each journey.
 Using our comparison software, we find the best possible combination of full fare tickets, rail passes and reservations.
 This means we can work out the cheapest possible cost.
-That means we reduce the cost for you guys, while booking the journeys that make most sense for your trip.
+That means we reduce the cost for you guys, while booking the journeys that make the most sense for your trip.
 Create your dream route here with our interactive map planner.